-She spoke of the resources available to victims of domestic abuse and urged people to take advantage of them.
+She spoke of the resources available to victims of domestic abuse like sheltered housing, los angeles divorce attorneys for when they decide to take the next step, and urged people to take advantage of them.
 Martinez-Dominguez also noted that domestic violence isn’t just a women’s problem, echoing the sentiments of several local advocates against domestic violence who have called for the stigma to be shifted from the abused to the abuser.

 “We need to … start talking about why did Emilio do this?
 Why couldn’t he let her go?
 Why couldn’t we do a better job at containing him, monitoring him?”
 Martinez-Dominguez said.
 “I think that’s the better question.
 We shouldn’t be blaming her anymore.”